Kim Hosts South Korea's Moon For Summit Talks In Pyongyang

 Moon and Kim's motorcade was essentially a parade, drawing crowds of thousands of well-dressed people who celebrated Moon's arrival.
 In the middle of it all, a carload of North Korean cameramen was positioned to capture every moment.

-Also attending this round of talks in Pyongyang: the CEO of Samsung, and other heavyweights from South Korea's business community.
+Also attending this round of talks in Pyongyang: the CEO of Samsung and other heavyweights from South Korea's business community.
 As The Chosun Ilbo reports, the industry leaders were added to the trip to explore possible ventures across the border.